charlottecrevier/how-to/docs/pystac-into-xarray.md

 Load a single COG, using the link to the s3 object, into an xarray.

 Rioxarray is based on rasterio, and can be used to read data into Xarray object.
-The developpers of the rioxarray library provide additional usage examples, like this [one](https://corteva.github.io/rioxarray/stable/examples/read-locks.html).
+The developers of the rioxarray library provide additional usage examples, like this [one](https://corteva.github.io/rioxarray/stable/examples/read-locks.html).

 ``` sh
 --8<-- "how-to-guides/rioxarray-requirements.txt"